-The following options were selected for all following simulations of the Seiliger and Atkinson cycles:
+The following options were selected for the BOOST models of the Seiliger and Atkinson cycles:

-- The goal is to reach the greatest possible TCE or IFCE and the IMEP at the same time, without exceeding the given mechanical and thermal limits. - The VCR for Seiliger (variant SV-TC) and Atkinson (in variant 1V-TC) cycles is kept identical (see Fig. 7). - The heat transfer to the cooling system is switched off in order to enable an easier comparison between cycles and variants, as done previously in [4] and [8]. - The heat release function is modeled with the help of a simple Vibe function (identical for all simulations).
+- The goal is to reach the greatest possible TCE and the indicated mean pressure at the same time, without exceeding the given mechanical and thermal limits. - The VCR for both cycles is kept identical. - The heat transfer to the cooling system is switched off in order to enable an easier comparison between cycles and variants, as done previously in [8]. - The heat release function is modeled with the help of a simple Vibe function (identical for all simulations). - The mechanical and thermal limits are kept identical (ca. 210 bar respective 2,050 K) in both cycles and all of the simulation variants, as done previously in [8]. - In order to reach the same limits for pressure and temperature in both cycles, the charge pressure p_C is adjusted accordingly. - The air-fuel ratio (λ or AFR) is kept identical in order to compare the cycles using the same load.

-- The mechanical and thermal limits are kept identical (approx. 210 bar and 2,050 K) in both cycles and all of the simulation variants, as done previously in [8]. - In order to reach the same limits for pressure and temperature in both cycles, the charge pressure $p_C$ is adjusted accordingly. - The charge temperature is kept identical for all simulations ( $T_c = 350$ K), as done previously in [8]. - The supercharging level is simulated by setting the state of the boundary element SB1 and the pressure before the turbine by setting the state of the boundary element SB2 (see Fig. 6).
-In this instance, the turbocharger and the intercooler are no longer required to be modeled in detail and, in addition, comparability is assured between various simulations for both cycles. - If possible, the AFR (λ) should be kept identical in order to compare the cycles under the same operating conditions. - The parameters compared here are TCE (ηth) or IFCE (ηi), IMEP, retained mass in cylinder (ma) and pressure (pic) and temperature (Tic) when the intake valve closes (ic) in both cycles.
+- The charge temperature is kept identical for all simulations $(T_C = 350 \text{ K})$, as done previously in [8]. - The supercharging level is simulated by setting the state of the boundary element SB1 and the pressure before the turbine by setting the state of the boundary element SB2 (see Fig. 6).
+In this instance, the turbocharger and the intercooler are no longer required to be modeled in detail and, in addition, the comparability is assured between various simulations for both cycles. - The parameters compared here are TCE (η{th}) , IMEP (p_i) , retained mass in cylinder (ma) and pressure (p{ic}) , and also the temperature (T{ic}) when the intake valve closes (ic) in both cycles.